 Many infants and parents sleep best when they sleep together, either co-sleeping on separate sleep surfaces (a cot near the bed) or bed sharing – sleeping in the same bed.
 There is no developmental reason why infants should sleep separately from their parents (McKenna & McDada, 2005).
 There are certain conditions however when sharing a sleep surface with an infant must be avoided, where:

-- There is adult clothing, bedding, doonas or pillows that may cover the infant
+- There is adult clothing, bedding, donnas or pillows that may cover the infant.

 Parents should check current information about safe sleeping; see Sids and Kids for more information.
 It is important to note that there are no long term health or developmental problems caused by babies waking at night (St James-Roberts, 2008).